-The Clearblue Digital Ovulation Test comprises an electronic test holder and a supply of foil-wrapped test sticks.
+The Clearblue Digital Ovulation Test comprises of an electronic Test Holder and a supply of foil-wrapped Test Sticks.
 The pack also contains an instruction leaflet; an abbreviated version of these instructions is provided below.

-Prior to using the Clearblue Digital Ovulation Test, the user must remove a test stick from its foil wrapper, take off the test stick cap and insert the test stick into the test holder.
-The test stick and test holder are marked with pink arrows.
-The user must align these when inserting the test stick into the test holder.
+Prior to using the Clearblue Digital Ovulation Test, the user must remove a Test Stick from its foil wrapper, take off the Test Stick cap, and insert the Test Stick into the Test Holder.
+The Test Stick and Test Holder are marked with pink arrows.
+The user must align these when inserting the Test Stick into the Test Holder.

-The test stick clicks into place when inserted and the 'test ready' symbol appears on the display.
+The Test Stick clicks into place when inserted and the 'Test Ready' symbol appears on the Display.

-When the 'test ready' symbol appears, the user simply holds the absorbent tip in her urine stream for 5-7 seconds.
-Alternatively, she can collect a sample of urine in a clean, dry container and immerse the tip in the collected specimen for 15 seconds.
-After 20-40 seconds, the 'test ready' symbol will flash to show that the test is working.
+When the 'Test Ready' symbol appears, the user simply holds the Absorbent Sampler in her urine stream for 5-7 seconds.
+Alternatively, she can collect a sample of urine in a clean, dry container and immerse the sampler in the collected specimen for 15 seconds.
+After 20 to 40 seconds, the 'Test Ready' symbol will flash to show that the test is working.

-After 3 minutes, the test holder automatically reads and interprets the test result and presents a \bigcirc for a 'no surge detected' result and a \bigcirc for an 'LH surge detected' result.
+After 3 minutes, the Test Holder automatically reads and interprets the test result and delivers a \bigcirc for a 'No LH surge' result and a \bigcirc for a positive 'LH surge' result.

-The Clearblue Digital Ovulation Test is available in two pack sizes (10 or 20 test sticks) to accommodate the variability in women's cycle length.
-In addition, the test holder is reusable during the following cycle, should the user have test sticks left over from their current testing cycle.
+The Clearblue Digital Ovulation Test is available in variable pack sizes to allow women to purchase a 1 or 2 month supply and to accommodate the variability in women's length of cycle.
+In addition, the Test Holder is reusable the following month, should the user have Test Sticks left over from their current testing cycle.